-To be approved for Brandboom Connect, your line sheet and products must be optimized with good quality photos and descriptions.
+To be approved, your line sheet and products must be optimized with good quality photos and descriptions.
 The products must also fit in the marketplace categories.

 Handshake had two additional requirements: You had a Shopify store that sold at least $1,000, and you were located in the U.S.

-If you were unable to join the Handshake Marketplace due to one of these additional requirements, the Brandboom Connect Marketplace is a great alternative for you.
+If you were unable to join the Handshake Marketplace due to one of these additional requirements, Connect Marketplace is a great alternative for you.

-While both Handshake and Brandboom Connect are curated, Connect takes it one step further to ensure the best experience for Brands and Buyers.
+While both marketplaces are curated, Connect Marketplace takes it one step further to ensure the best experience for Brands and Buyers.